Chileans to pay tax on income from cryptocurrency from April

 In an official statement letter by Fernando Barraza, director of the SII, read that individuals or firms engaged in crypto trade need to register their operations through tax-exempt invoices.
 This way the authority will be track all the transactions carried by the investors and regulate policies accordingly.
 This move to bring cryptocurrency under the taxation radar will bring much-needed revenue for the administration and help it study the functioning of digital currencies.
 The country still doesn’t have any specific guidelines for this type of assets, due to which the administration has been quite defensive against them.

 On the flip side, imposing taxes on cryptocurrencies is a positive sign for investors.
+Also, investors can get Tax advantages from this crypto tax.
 Recently, the cryptocurrency suffered a severe blow in the form of account blockades.
 Some banks in Chile stopped serving accounts that were engaged in the trade of crypto assets.
 The Third Chamber of the Chilean Supreme Court also rejected an appeal to direct the banks to re-open closed accounts.
 Therefore, in such an unfavorable climate, the directive on taxation has come as a blessing in disguise and given hope to investors.

 Chile isn’t the only country that hasn’t accepted digital currencies yet.
 Many developing nations like India, Malaysia, Indonesia, Pakistan, etc. have been skeptical about digital assets.
 The Reserve Bank of India also directed the commercial banks to forbid catering to crypto related transactions.
 However, the recent trends show that agencies across the globe are moving from the mindset of banning cryptocurrencies to regulate them heavily.